 All researchers, including co-investigators, are required to register with and submit all IRB-related materials to the electronic IRB portal.
-The NSU IRB uses Single Sign-on (SSO) to manage use access.
-First, log in to the NSU computer network using your NSU email credentials.
-Information for researchers prior to enrolling can be found on the NSU IRB website.
+The NSU IRB uses Single Sign-on (SSO) to manage user access.
+First, log in to the NSU computer network (such as MyNSU) using your NSU email credentials.
+Information for researchers can be found on the NSU IRB website.